Disclaimer: Teen Titans belongs to Glen Murakami. I'm just here to drool over the animation and write about the characters.

 The three boys shuddered as one at the thought of Starfire's pudding.
 "Now aren't you happy I ate everything?
 Uh.
 No offense, Star."

 Robin rubbed his towel across his face, frustrated.
 "What are we going to do for dinner?"
-He looked outside.
+He looked at the rain outside.
 "I guess we're going to have to go out.
 Starfire, you up for the supermarket?"

 "Like I said, not going out there."
 Beast Boy made a face at the weather outside.
 "No way."

-Robin rolled his eyes and cut him off.
-"If we have time.
+Robin shrugged.
+"If we have time, since I'm starving because you ate everything.
+You'll just have to see.
 Raven, you're not coming, are you?"
-He was answered with silence, and he nodded curtly.
+He was answered with silence, and he nodded.
 "Okay.
-Come on Star.
+Come on, Star.
 If we're lucky, the jumbo mustard bottles are on sale today."

 "Oh Robin, that would be delightful!
 Perhaps we..."
-Starfire's voice faded from earshot as she and Robin left.
+Starfire's voice faded from earshot as she and Robin left the room, shoulder to shoulder.

 Cyborg raised an eyebrow.
-"Those two are practically married already.
+"Those two are like a married couple already.
 I wish one of them would make a move."

 "Hey.
 Hey!
 You can't just go shut down on me.
-I'm bored and video-gameless, here.
+I'm bored and gameless, here.
 What am I supposed to do?"

 Cyborg rapped Beast Boy on the head with his large knuckles.
 "I'm sure you've got some ideas lurking around in all that fluff."
-Cyborg headed off to his room, chuckling.
+Beast Boy swatted his hand away from his head and Cyborg headed off to his room, chuckling.

-He heaved a dramatic sigh.
-He was all alone, with nothing to do.
+Beast Boy heaved a dramatic sigh.
+All alone.
 "Now what?" he muttered.
 He looked to the ceiling to see if it held any answers.
 Finding it disappointingly lacking in entertainment, his eyes scanned the rest of the empty room.

 He found that the room wasn't so empty, after all.
-He sauntered casually to the window and plunked down next to Raven.
-"Hey, babe, what's your sign?"
+He sauntered to the window and plunked down next to Raven.
+"Come here often?" he joked.

 He noticed how silent the room was, save for the pattering of rain at the window.
 It hadn't struck him as unusual, but now he realized that Raven's familiar, muttered mantra was conspicuously absent.
 He snuck a peek at her.
 She sat crossed-legged but didn't hover above the floor, and instead of the closed eyes or unfocused gaze that usually accompanied her meditating, her dark eyes were trained on the rain outside.